sabrinamuqadas/bite_bringers/README.md

 ## Contributing

 We welcome contributions!
 If you have any ideas, bug reports, or feature requests, feel free to open an issue or submit a pull request.
-Your input is highly valuable.
+Your input is highly valuables.

 ## Getting Started